Telephone Triage

 |

 Medically complex patients are defined as those with comorbidity of several medical conditions that significantly compromise the ability to function (IOM, 2015).
 Medically complex patients may require upgraded acuity.
-For example, “flu symptoms” might represent early sepsis symptoms in patients with HIV, cancer, hemophilia, congenital defects, alcoholism, drug abuse, or multiple surgeries.
-Homeless and mentally ill (including PTSD) patients may have higher rates of chronic illness, as will those who are immunocompromised and frail elderly.
+For example, “flu symptoms” might represent early sepsis symptoms in patients with HIV, cancer, hemophilia, congenital defects, alcoholism, substance use, or multiple surgeries.
+Homeless and mentally ill (including posttraumatic stress disorder) patients may have higher rates of chronic illness, as will those who are immunocompromised and frail elderly.

 Telephone triage is “time sensitive”; time to treatment (distance) influences triage disposition and can affect continuity and result in a delay in care.
 A patient/caregiver calling from a remote location several hours from a hospital or patients who depend on public transportation to travel may be at risk for delays in care.
 Delays may be typical of rural areas but may also apply to urban settings where rush-hour gridlock may impede arrival.
 Upgrading by calling paramedic transport can have the advantage of bringing access to the patient, thereby reducing a delay in care.